bwein-net/contao-database-backup/Readme.md

 see: https://docs.contao.org/manual/en/cli/db-backups/#configuration

+### Run Migration

+The existing backups will be automatically moved from `var/db_backups` to `var/backups` with a migration by running `contao:migrate` or use the Contao Install Tool.

+### Change backup directory

+If you use deploy tools like deployer that define shared dirs, you need to change the backup directory from `var/db_backups` to `var/backups`!

 ### Add Cronjob

 The cronjob listener has been removed so you have to add a manual daily routine: